Out of Your Mouth

-Out of Your Mouth was a Canadian hard rock band from Calgary, Alberta.
+Out of Your Mouth was a Canadian rock band from Calgary, Alberta.
 It was fronted by guitarist, vocalist, producer, and writer Jason Darr.
+The band is best known for their cover of Madonna's song "Music".

 History

 Darr, a singer-songwriter, brought together a group of local Calgary musicians under the name Flu in 1997.
 The band played together for several years, including in Toronto during Music Week in 2001.
 They participated in the Cure's Greatest Hits tour and won a songwriting contest.
 Musicians included Darr, Brent Hodgins aka "The Colonel", Mark Radloff and Paul Sperman.
 An album, Fish With Necks, containing mainly songs written by Darr, was self-released.